 Options List - This field appears on the left side of the system setup window.
 The field is a scrollable list containing features that define the configuration of your computer, including installed hardware, power conservation, and security features.

+Scroll up and down the list with the up- and down-arrow keys.
+As an option is highlighted, the Option Field displays more information about that option and the option's current and available settings.

 Option Field - This field contains information about each option.
-In this field you can view your current settings and make changes to your settings.
+In this field you can view your current settings and make changes to your settings

 Use the right and left arrow keys to highlight an option.
-Press <enter> to make that selection active.</enter> Scroll up and down the list by using the up and down arrow keys.
-As an option is highlighted, the Option Field displays more information about that option and the option's current and available settings.
-Key Functions - This field appears below the Option Field and lists keys and their functions within the active system setup field.
+Press <Enter> to make that selection active.

+Key Functions - This field appears below the Option Field and lists keys and their functions within the active system